-March 23rd at 11:30 am and due by 2:30 pm on March 18.
+March 21rd at 11:30 am and due by 2:30 pm.
 It will be taken in one uninterrupted sitting.
 You are welcome to use all notes and class resources.

 It will include listening identification and written responses to prompts on course themes, lectures, readings of the 2nd half of the quarter, as well as reflections on all guest lecturers.